 Want to get the attention of local news outlets, but don’t know how?
 Stories in your local media are a great way to generate awareness of SCORE, promote local workshops or generate mentor requests and volunteer applications.
 The first step is reaching out to the right media contacts.
 Here's how to build a strong local press list:

 - Most cities have four local TV stations (FOX, CBS, NBC and ABC).
 Be sure to include those local affiliates on your press list.
 You can also include PBS, Univision, Telemundo or independent TV stations if your area has those, as well.

 - Once you have these TV stations on your press list, include the newsroom email and newsroom phone number.
 These can generally be found on the TV station’s Facebook page or ‘contact us’ section on the station website.
 Direct contact to the newsroom is the best way to reach local TV station decisionmakers.

 - If you cannot find a newsroom email, call the station and ask for the best email contact for local small business news.

 - Next, think of any news radio stations you listen to in your hometown and add them to the list as well.
 Generally speaking, do not include any music-based radio stations.
 Stick to news radio only.

 - For radio stations, include their newsroom email and newsroom phone number on your list.
 If there are any reporters who regularly cover small business, local community news, entrepreneurship or nonprofits, include their personal email address as well.
 If you know the name of the reporter, their email information can be found on the station website or the reporter’s Twitter profile if they have one.

-- If you cannot find a newsroom or reporter email, it is best practice to call the station and ask for the best email contact for local small business news or a pitch or for the contact information of the reporter you are trying to reach.
+- If you cannot find a newsroom or reporter email, call the station and ask for the best email contact for local small business news or a pitch.
+You can also ask for the contact information of the reporter you are trying to reach.

 - Include any local newspapers or blogs that cover your town or area.